 A squonking or bottom-fed atomizer is nothing more than a rebuildable atomizer with a few modifications to facilitate the feeding (squonking) and reclamation (draining) of juice.
 The 510-positive pin of the atomizer is hollow, allowing e-liquid to pass through.

 With squonk mods being so popular nowadays, you will be hard-pressed to find an RDA without a bottom-feeding pin.
 In fact, all the best RDAs in our best-of list are squonkable, with some of them having the BF-pin already installed by default.

-If you enjoy vaping on RDAs and don’t want to carry vape juice bottles around — or maybe you just don’t always feel like dripping — then yes, you should get yourself a squonker.
+Squonk mods are definitely not suitable for those new to vaping.
+However, if you enjoy vaping on RDAs and don’t want to carry vape juice bottles around — or maybe you just don’t always feel like dripping — then yes, you should get yourself a squonker.
 With many squonk mods carrying the same cost as traditional vape mods, and the vast majority of RDAs coming with bottom-feeding pins, squonking is actually a bonus feature.
 Feel like dripping when sitting at your desk?
 No problem.
 Want to go out and about without having to carry bottles with you?
 Fill your squonk bottle and you are ready to go!